auth0/kthw-lab/README.md

 #### Save Money

-run `gk e -p security-dev terraform -destroy` when you are done working with your lab
+Run `gk e -p security-dev terraform -destroy` when you are done working with your lab.
+You can recreate the network when you're ready to go again.

 ## Happy Labing and Good Luck with the CKA!